By: Nathan D.

 Don’t confuse it with a review of the research, or an evaluation of the work.
 It is an original piece of work, written after you are done writing the rest of the paper.
 It highlights the key points of your paper; the components, however, do differ according to the discipline that you are writing for.

-When writing an abstract for social sciences or science will discuss the scope of the study, its purpose, methods, results and discussion.
-On the other hand, for a humanities abstract, you will mention the thesis, background, results and conclusions of your research.
+When writing an abstract for social sciences or science will discuss the scope of the study, its purpose, methods, results, and discussion.
+On the other hand, for the humanities abstract, you will mention the thesis, background, results, and conclusions of your research.

 Since it is a summary of the paper, it is the last step of the writing process.
-A good abstract follows a specific format and a defined word count of 150-250 words.
+A good abstract follows a specific format and a defined strict word limit of 150-250 words.
 The word count must not exceed and it should be limited to presenting a concise summary of the paper only.

 The most commonly written abstracts are informative in nature.
 The purpose of such abstracts is to provide the reader with the main arguments and the significant findings of the paper.
 It includes all the elements of a descriptive essay with the addition of the conclusion and recommendations.

 The length of an informative abstract varies from discipline to discipline; however, it is typically 10% of the length of the rest of the paper.
 If the paper is much longer, it isn’t more than 250 words.

 When writing an abstract for a paper, be it a research paper, lab report, research proposal, or any other scientific paper, the steps remain the same.

 Here’s what you need to do to craft an impressive abstract:

 1. Write the Rest of the Paper